 The benefits of the UK plan are based upon the final pensionable salaries of plan members.
 The assets of these plans are held separately from the Company in trustee-administered funds.
 The trustees are required to act in the best interests of the plan's beneficiaries.
-The principal risks faced by these plans comprise: (i) the risk that the value of the plan assets is not sufficient to meet all plan liabilities as they fall due; (ii) the risk that plan beneficiaries live longer than envisaged, causing liabilities to exceed the available plan assets; and (iii) the risk that the market-based factors used to value plan liabilities change materially adversely to increase plan liabilities over the value of available plan assets.

 There is a 'long-term scheme-specific funding standard' in Part 3 of the Pensions Act 2004.
 In terms of Part 3, the UK plan is subject to a requirement ('the statutory funding objective') that it must have sufficient and appropriate assets to cover its technical provisions.
 Such technical provisions are determined as part of the triennial valuation.
-Under the rules of the UK Plan, the Trustees, after consultation with the company, have the power to set the funding contributions taking into account the results of the triennial valuation, and the Pension Act 2004 legislation.
-Contributions payable to the pension scheme at the end of the year are £Nil (2020: £Nil).
-The expected contributions to the UK Plan for the next reporting period are £nil.
+Under the rules of the UK Plan, the Trustees, after consultation with the Company, have the power to set the funding contributions taking into account the results of the triennial valuation, and the Pension Act 2004 legislation.
+Contributions payable to the pension scheme at the end of the year are £Nil (2021: £Nil).
+The expected contributions to the UK Plan for the next reporting period are £Nil.

-Notes to the Financial Statements for the Year Ended 31 December 2021 (continued)
+Notes to the Financial Statements for the Year Ended 31 December 2022 (continued)

 In November 2021, the Trustee of the Vesuvius Pension Plan signed a pension insurance buy-in agreement with Pension Insurance Corporation plc (PIC).
-This buy-in secures an insurance asset from PIC that matches the remaining pension liabilities of the UK Plan, with the result that the Company no longer bears any investment, longevity, interest rate or inflation risks in respect of the UK Plan.
-The insurance policies with PIC now cover over £450m of liabilities, and all benefits in the UK Plan (with the exception of a small amount of benefits expected to arise in future as a result of guaranteed minimum pensions (GMP) equalisation) are now insured with PIC.
+This buy-in secured an insurance asset from PIC that matches the remaining pension liabilities of the UK Plan, with the result that the Company no longer bears any investment, longevity, interest rate or inflation risks in respect of the UK Plan.
+All benefits in the UK Plan (with the exception of a small amount of benefits expected to arise in future as a result of guaranteed minimum pensions (GMP) equalisation) are now insured with PIC.

-A full actuarial valuation of the UK Plan is carried out every three years by an independent actuary for the UK Plan Trustee in line with the requirements of the Pensions Act 2004, and the last full valuation was carried out as at 31 December 2018.
-At that date, the market value of plan assets was £605.1m and this represented a funding level of 110% of the accrued plan benefits at the time of £552.0m.
-Calculated on a 'buy-out' basis (using an estimation of the cost of buying out the UK Plan benefits with an insurance company), the liabilities at that date were £626.7m, representing a funding level of 95%.
+A full actuarial valuation of the UK Plan is carried out every three years by an independent actuary for the UK Plan Trustee in line with the requirements of the Pensions Act 2004, and the last full valuation was carried out as at 31 December 2021.
+At that date, the market value of plan assets was £608.7m and this represented a funding level of 103% of the accrued plan benefits at the time of £592.5m.

-As at 31 December 2021, of the UK Plan's total assets, 93.9% (2020: 45.8%) were represented by the annuity insurance contracts covering the UK Plan's pension liabilities; 2.0% (2020: 4.8%) were allocated to equities; nil% (2020: 48.9%) to fixed income securities; and 4.1% (2020: 0.5%) to cash.
+As at 31 December 2022, of the UK Plan's total assets, 91.4% (2021: 93.9%) were represented by the annuity insurance contracts covering the UK Plan's pension liabilities; 3.4% (2021: 2.0%) were allocated to equities; and 5.2% (2021: 4.1%) to cash.